snowplow-archive/snowplow.github.com/_posts/2016-01-07-architecting-data-pipelines-to-manage-bad-data.md

 <h2 id="black-box">8.
 How much confidence do you have in your data pipeline, and the quality of data generated?</h2>

 Managing bad data is an essential ongoing workstream for any data team that wants to build confidence in the insight developed on their data sets.
 Unfortunately, most solutions simply do not equip their users with the tools to identify data quality issues, leave along diagnose and resolve them.
-Simply put: most commercial analytics and data pipeline solutions are black boxes: you can test sending in a handful of data points and see that they come out of the other side.
+Bluntly, most commercial analytics and data pipeline solutions are black boxes: you can test sending in a handful of data points and see that they come out of the other side.
 You can send data into two different pipelines and compare the output.
 But beyond that, you only really choose to trust, or not, each solution.

-At Snowplow, we've taken a radically diffent approach: we have gone to as much effort to deliver 'bad' data as 'good', so that you can rely on your data and build insight on that data, confident in its veracity.
+At Snowplow, we've taken a radically diffent approach: rather than burying bad data, we seek to surface it, so that it can be correctly handled.

-<strong>Care about the quality of your data?
-Want to implement data pipelines that you can rely on?
-Then [get in touch][contact]!</strong>
+<h2>Care about the quality of your data?
+Want to implement data pipelines that you can rely on? </h2>

-These days, it is relatively straightforward to build data pipelines that work most of the time.

-Unfortunately, if you want to use your data to drive insight, you need to be able to rely on your data.
-That means yoru data pipeline can't work most of the time, it needs to work as close to all of the time as possible, and you need to be able to spot when it does not.
+Then [get in touch][contact]!

 [kevin]: /assets/img/blog/2016/01/we-need-to-talk-about-kevin-screenshot.jpg